 Admission to Secondary and High School

-For secondary school, over 92% of parents in Staffordshire have been allocated a place at their 1st preferred school with at least 97% being offered a place at one of their top 3 preferences.
+For September 2018 entry, over 91.9% of parents in Staffordshire have been allocated a place at their 1st preferred school with at least 96.5% being offered a place at one of their top 3 preferences.

-For high school, 100% of parents in Staffordshire have been allocated a place at their 1st preferred school.
+For middle to high school (Year 9), 100% of parents in Staffordshire have been allocated a place at their 1st preferred school (excluding those unsuccessful applications made for The JCB Academy in Rocester).

 When will I receive my offer of a Secondary School Place?

-If you made your application online then you will receive your offer by email on 01 March 2017.
-Due to the volume of emails sent, we cannot confirm a time of when you should have received your email by (experience has shown that in previous years by about 1pm most emails have been received).
+If you made your application online then you will receive your offer by email on 01 March 2018.
+Due to the volume of emails sent, we cannot confirm a time (experience has shown that in previous years by about 1pm most emails have been received).
 The email is official written confirmation of the outcome of your application.

 If you applied using a paper form you will receive a letter in the post.
-These were posted on Wednesday 01 March 2017.
+These will be posted on Thursday 01 March 2018.
 As we operate a second class postal system it may take a few days for your letter to reach you.

-School places were allocated using the published admission arrangements for each school.
-Please view the admissions criteria for all Staffordshire schools - please remember that the local authority is only responsible for community and voluntary controlled schools oversubscription criteria.
+Places have been allocated in accordance with the published admission arrangements for each school.
+Please remember that the local authority is only responsible for the admission arrangements for community and voluntary controlled schools.

-If you have not been successful in securing a place at your preferred school then it is because there were more applications made than available places.
-Places have been allocated in accordance with the admission criteria for the school concerned and pupils who had a higher priority for a place have been allocated the available places.
+If you have been unsuccessful in securing a place at your preferred school then it is because there were more applications made for that school than places available.
+Pupils who had a higher priority for a place, in accordance with the published admission arrangements, have been allocated the available places.

-Please view the Summary of September 2017 Admissions to Secondary Schools (401 KB) for information on how places have been allocated.
-Please note that this information is accurate as at 24 February 2017 and is subject to change after this date.
+Please view the Summary of September 2018 Admissions to Oversubscribed Secondary Schools (293 KB) for information on how places have been allocated at oversubscribed schools.
+Please note this information is accurate as at 23 February 2018 and is subject to change after this date.

-If the Staffordshire school you wish to make a preference for is oversubscribed then you will be added to the waiting list and will be entitled to a right of appeal.
+If the Staffordshire school you wish to make a preference for is oversubscribed then you will be added to the waiting list and entitled to a right of appeal.

 I am satisfied with the school that I have been offered.
 What do I need to do?